pycage/shellfish/doc/tutorial/layout-scrolling.md

 You may modify these properties to scroll manually.
 Otherwise, they are updated automatically as the user scrolls.

-The size of the viewport is described by the read-only `bbox` property.
+The size of the viewport is described by the read-only `bboxWidth` and `bboxHeight` properties, since it is the same as the element's size.

 ### Scrollbars